DevExpress-Examples/barcode-generation-library-display-a-barcode-in-a-web-application/Readme.md

 # How to create and display a BarCode in a web application

-<p>This example illustrates how you can use our new <a href="http://help.devexpress.com/#DocumentServer/CustomDocument15094">Bar Code Library</a> in ASP.NET to generate and display a barcode image on the webpage.
+<p>This example illustrates how you can use our new <a href="http://help.devexpress.com/#DocumentServer/CustomDocument15094">Barcode Generation API</a> in ASP.NET to generate and display a barcode image on the webpage.
 The best approach implies creating a custom HTTP Handler that will generate and output an image.
 Here is a code of this handler:</p>
 <p> </p>